California HOA Document Requirements for Real Estate Closings

 Assessment Increases and the Davis-Stirling Limits

-California law limits assessment increases without homeowner approval:
+California law puts limits on assessment increases without homeowner approval:

-- •Regular assessments can increase by up to 20% per year without a member vote
+- •Regular assessments can go up by up to 20% per year without a member vote

 - •Special assessments exceeding 5% of the annual budget require a majority vote of the membership